exadel-inc/crisp/README.md

 ## Tips & Tricks
 - Use ![](./app/images/sign-in.svg) to generate test steps sequentially for different elements and create comprehensive E2E scenarios.
 - [Create new pages](./docs/crisp-help.md#saved-pages) to store elements.
+- [Add many elements at once](./docs/crisp-help.md#addelementsinbulk) based on a common attribute.
-- Customize and define your own steps and patterns in the “Settings” -> [“Framework”](./docs/crisp-help.md#framework)
+- Customize and define your own steps and patterns in the “Settings” -> [“Framework”](./docs/crisp-help.md#framework).

 For more details please refer to the [CRISP manual](./docs/crisp-help.md).
 _______